 The governors have a strategic role in the running of the school, acting as custodian of the ethos and values, establishing targets with the Principal and ensuring that the Trust is operated in a sound and business-like manner.

-It allows a student to study a subject they are really interested in, taught in state of the art facilities by teachers with real life practical experience.
-By 16 their technical skills are far in advance of those students in a standard comprehensive school and they have a more enthusiastic engagement with their academic studies leading to greater achievement.
+Attending the UTC allows students to study subjects they are really interested in, taught in state of the art facilities by teachers with real life practical technical experience.
+This means that, by the age of 16, students’ technical skills are far in advance of those students in a standard secondary school.

 No, the Energy Coast UTC is part of government-funded education and is funded in the same way as an Academy with control over its own finances.